|

 Capitol Undercurrents

-Seniors--There's quite a crop of new faces in the next old manlegislature so we thought it would be fun to take a look at the seniors.
+Seniors--There's quite a crop of new faces in the next legislature so we thought it would be fun to take a look at the seniors.
 Sens.
 Johnny Ellis and Hoffman have both served a whopping 22 years, kind of dwarfing my service of 14 years and Beth Kerttula's 10 years.
 By Senate district though, the total Juneau delegation does have as many years under their belts as the total delegation in Sen. Hoffman's district but less than the 32-year total in Sen. Ellis' district.
 It should be noted the delegation of Sen. Olson and Reps.
 Joule and Foster have 40 years of service between them.

 I know that feelin'--Just before the election, a senior campaign staffer in the Obama campaign, when asked how he felt about the upcoming vote, replied he was "cautiously nauseous".
 I've run for election seven times and felt that way on the eve of the vote each and every time.

 Mr. Secretary?--Juneau's newspaper reported today that Tony Knowles' name was potentially in the hat for Secretary of the Interior.
-Some of my sources in D.C. said they'd heard he catinstead was being considered for the energy cabinet post.
+Some of my sources in D.C. said they'd heard he instead was being considered for the energy cabinet post.

 Cloning--South Korean scientists say they've cloned cats that glow in the dark.
 Can we do that with garbage bears so we don't stumble over them in the driveway or backyard?